-{ } where $\mathbf{E}_{\text{target\_img}}$ corresponds to the image region containing the text of interest.
+Rather than reconstructing images in isolation, we construct the input sequence as { { } where $\mathbf{E}_{\text{target\_img}}$ corresponds to the image region containing the text of interest.
 Global 2D RoPE is applied prior to reordering, ensuring that absolute spatial relationships are preserved across visual tokens.
 This formulation enforces conditional reconstruction: the probe must recover the target region while attending to both surrounding visual context and textual prompts, rather than performing unconditional image reconstruction.
 We further analyze $R$-Probe behavior under missing textual or visual inputs in the Appendix \ref{app:r-probe-modalities}, to isolate the respective roles of language context and visual evidence.